sirbu99/Treiatrei/Crawler/README.md

 # Facebook comments crawler
- The script scrapes the text contents from urls of fb images with comments
+ The script scrapes the text contents from urls of youtube images with comments.
+Manually Agree terms!

 # Instalation
 Preferably use Anaconda to set up Python 3.7 environment.